• Europes biggest bike selection

 • You never own the bike.

-• Over a certain duration you can spend more than the original bike.
+• Over a specific, duration you can spend more than the original bike.

 • You must ensure the bike is well looked after.